 The town started to decline during the Great Depression.
 Residents began to leave, seeking jobs in bigger cities.
-In 1931, the African American population was less than 100, and in 1940, the total population decreased to 219.
+In 1931, the African American population was less than 100; in 1940, the total population decreased to 219.
 By 1960, Dunlap’s population had dropped to 134.

 The last African American resident, London A. Harness, died in 1993.
-London’s burial was the last to occur at the Dunlap African American Cemetery.
+London’s burial was the last at the Dunlap African American Cemetery.

 By 2010 there were a total of 30 residents.
 A census published in 2019 showed 28 residents remaining in Dunlap.
-Aside from a few residences, there is currently an active co-op, volunteer fire department, and an original gas state at the town’s entrance.
+Aside from a few residences, an active co-op, a volunteer fire department, and an original gas state at the town’s entrance.
 Besides some homes, there is currently a co-op, a volunteer fire department, and an old gas station that marks the beginning of the town.

-Only eight years after operations began, the town and cement company started to have financial issues due to a lack of business within the cement industry.
-The factory was set to temporarily close in 1913 and make necessary repairs while planning any potential future the company still had.
+Only eight years after operations began, the town and cement company had financial issues due to a lack of business within the cement industry.
+The factory was set to close temporarily in 1913 and make necessary repairs while planning any potential future the company still had.
 Unfortunately, in 1914 the company filed for bankruptcy, and the community fell apart.

-Bushong found its beginnings under the name Weeks and served as a quick stop along the Missouri Pacific Railroad in the 1800s.
-It wasn’t until 1886 when the town name changed from Weeks to Bushong in honor of Albert “Doc” Bushong from the St. Louis Browns baseball team after winning the 1886 World Series.
+Bushong began under the name Weeks and served as a quick stop along the Missouri Pacific Railroad in the 1800s.
+It wasn’t until 1886 that the town name changed from Weeks to Bushong in honor of Albert “Doc” Bushong from the St. Louis Browns baseball team after winning the 1886 World Series.